 The Great Depression began in the United States following the stockmarket crash of 29 October 1929, and soon spread to other countries.
-Between 1929 and 1933 worldwide gross domestic product fell by some 15%.
+Between 1929 and 1933 worldwide gross domestic product fell by 15%.
 For comparison, the recession after the fall of Lehman Brothers in 2008 saw worldwide GDP fall by less than 1%.
-While prices fell during the Great Depression, so did real income, and unemployment soared (Crafts & Fearon 2010).
+While prices fell during the depression, so did real income, and unemployment soared (Crafts & Fearon 2010).
 Drought in the Great Plains of the United States subsequently reduced the land to a dust bowl.

 The prophecy is quite specific: some staples, such as wheat and barley, will be in short supply, others, such as oil, will not.
 It does not exclude harming olive trees and vines at a later stage.

-According to one view of history, the world is like a field in which some labourers sow good seed and others sow darnel, a plant that resembles the good seed but is in fact a weed (Matt 13:24-30).
+The world can be likened to a field in which some labourers sow good seed and others sow darnel, which resembles wheat but is in fact a weed (Matt 13:24-30).
 The darnel comes to fruition independently of the good seed.
-The history of 19th-century Europe is a classic illustration.
-Pre-eminently in Britain and North America, the gospel transformed people’s lives from the inside out, giving them a new understanding of reality, and access to a fountain that cleansed the soul and inspired good works.
-At the same time others were sowing different seed, among them Charles Darwin, Karl Marx, Friedrich Nietzsche and their disciples.
-In some ways they were unique, in other ways children of their time.
-Their ideas disseminated with the force of newly revealed truth.
-After centuries of Christianity the discovery – as it seemed – that there was no God opened up an entire new world.
-There was ‘grandeur’ in the idea that natural selection brought about new life, that the overthrow of the capitalist system would usher in a millennial reign of justice and peace, that God had to die in order that the new Man might emerge.
-The Russian Revolution, the war which Stalin prosecuted against the peoples of the Soviet Union over 30 years, killing tens of millions by execution, starvation, deportation and forced labour, and Hitler’s determination to restore Germany’s greatness by war were all ideologically driven.
-In this ‘age of social catastrophe’ (Gellately 2007) Europe reaped the whirlwind, as it discovered the abyss in its own soul.
-Entire cities were levelled, hundreds of them.
-Two thousand years of cultural history – palaces, museums, opera houses, churches, town halls, not to mention residential quarters – went up in flame.
+The history of 19th-century Europe illustrates this.
+In Britain and North America pre-eminently, the gospel transformed society, giving individuals a new understanding of reality and access to a fountain that cleansed the soul and inspired beneficence.
+At the same time others were sowing different seed, thinkers such as Charles Darwin, Karl Marx, Friedrich Nietzsche and their disciples.
+Although in some respects they were children of their time, their ideas disseminated with the force of newly revealed truth.
+After centuries of Christianity, the discovery – as it seemed – that there was no God opened up new worlds: there was ‘grandeur’ in the idea that natural selection brought about new life; the overthrow of capitalism would usher in a millennial reign of justice and peace; God had to die in order that a new Man might emerge, free to choose his own values.

 Because of man’s alienation from God, good news can seem like bad news, and warnings of impending wrath are as hard to hear as they are to deliver.
 They provoke only more hostility.

-Because the events heralded by the trumpets in chapters 8 and 9 are omitted, we come immediately to the point where the door of salvation is closed (Gen 7:16, Luke 13:25).
+Because the events heralded by the trumpets in chapters 8 and 9 are omitted, we come immediately to the point where the door of salvation is closed (Gen 7:16, Matt 25:10, Luke 13:25).
 A sevenfold cascade of portents answers the martyrs’ prayers.
 Persecution of the Church comes to an end because the Church has been removed from the earth (Matt 24:40f).

 Persecution of the Church comes to an end because the Church has been removed from the earth (Matt 24:40f): the martyrs’ prayers have been answered.

 According to the standard account of origins asteroids are leftovers from the natural formation of the solar system.
 In this century we have photographed them at close quarters and even retrieved samples, to say nothing of the information gleaned from meteorites.
 But they have failed to confirm the account.
 Most of the smaller bodies have turned out to be ‘rubble piles’, aggregations of rocks and dust produced when larger bodies collided with one another and shattered.
-Larger bodies are either also rubble piles or the remains of created planets which, shortly before their explosion, differentiated into crust, mantle and core, with correspondingly ‘stony’, ‘stony-iron’ and ‘iron’ compositions.
+Larger bodies are either also rubble piles or the remains of planets which, shortly before their explosion, differentiated into crust, mantle and core, with correspondingly ‘stony’, ‘stony-iron’ and ‘iron’ compositions.
 At the time of the Flood-Cataclysm, the ‘windows of the heavens were opened’ (Gen 7:11) and they rained down, instruments of God’s wrath.
 Craters produced by their impacts on the Moon are still visible.

 “We have been lucky that we have not been hit by a really big event,” said Juha-Pekka Luntama, head of the European Space Agency’s space-weather team.
 “We will be hit eventually, the question is, when?”

 These things were foreseen by the prophets, not as chance events but as the judgement of God.
-No longer sealed, their words have been preserved so that we on whom the end of the ages has come may take heed and repent.
+No longer sealed, their words have been preserved so that we on whom the end of the ages has come may take note and repent.